Firefly (airline)

 Firefly (stylized as firefly) is a Malaysian regional and low-cost carrier.
-It operates as a wholly owned subsidiary of the Malaysia Aviation Group (MAG), alongside Malaysia Airlines, MASwings, MASkargo and Amal.
+It operates as a wholly owned subsidiary of the Malaysia Aviation Group (MAG), alongside Malaysia Airlines, MASkargo and Amal.
 Established on 3 April 2007 as a regional carrier, the airline operates domestic flights within Malaysia and to neighboring countries, including Indonesia, Singapore, Thailand and China.
 Its main hubs are Sultan Abdul Aziz Shah Airport in Subang and Penang International Airport in Penang, with a secondary hub at Kota Kinabalu International Airport in Sabah.

-Firefly’s fleet includes ATR 72-500 turboprop aircraft for short-haul routes and Boeing 737-800 aircraft for medium-haul and higher-capacity services.
+Firefly's fleet includes ATR 72-500 turboprop aircraft for short-haul routes and Boeing 737-800 aircraft for medium-haul and higher-capacity services.
 After a decade-long hiatus, the airline resumed jet operations in 2021, repositioning itself as a low-cost subsidiary of Malaysia Airlines and significantly expanding its network and service offerings.
 As part of the Malaysia Aviation Group (MAG), Firefly complements Malaysia Airlines by focusing on point-to-point connectivity, serving secondary cities and underserved routes.

 History

-2007–2010: Formation and Early Expansion
+2007–2010: Formation and early expansion

 Firefly commenced operations on April 3, 2007, with its inaugural flight from Penang International Airport to Kota Bharu.
 Initially, the airline operated a fleet of two 50-seater Fokker 50 aircraft.
 A third leased Fokker 50 was later added to support service expansion.
-Firefly’s early strategy focused on connecting underserved domestic markets, such as Langkawi, Alor Setar and Kuala Terengganu, with regional hubs like Penang and Subang.
+Firefly's early strategy focused on connecting underserved domestic markets, such as Langkawi, Alor Setar and Kuala Terengganu, with regional hubs like Penang and Subang.

-In June 2007, Firefly’s parent company, Malaysia Airlines, signed an agreement to acquire ten ATR 72-500 turboprop aircraft, with an option for ten additional units.
+In June 2007, Firefly's parent company, Malaysia Airlines, signed an agreement to acquire ten ATR 72-500 turboprop aircraft, with an option for ten additional units.
 The first ATR 72-500s began arriving in August 2008, replacing the aging Fokker 50 fleet.
 By the end of 2008, all Fokker 50 aircraft had been retired, marking a transition to a fully modernized fleet.
 The delivery of the ATR 72-500s continued, with five aircraft delivered in 2008, five in 2009, four in 2010, and the remaining six by 2011.